lucabol/Forth.Net/Readme.md

 * You save the user portion of the dictionary with `S" myfile.io" save`.
 You load it with `S" myfile.io" load`.
 * You save the whole dictionary, system included, with `S" myfile.io" savesys`.
 You load it with `S" myfile.io" loadsys`.
-* Calling into .NET APIs is achieved with these simple words. (fyi just static methods with string or numbers for now).
+* Calling into .NET APIs is achieved with these simple words.
+(FYI just static methods with string or numbers for now).

 ```factor
 : escape s" System.Uri, System" s" EscapeDataString" .net ;
 : sqrt   s" System.Math"        s" Sqrt"             .net ;
 ```

 * Calling from .NET to Forth is achieved using the public APIs on the `Vm` class.
-Look at the `Program` folder for a simple example.
+Look at the `Forth.Net.Program` folder for a simple example.
+* To include the library, copy the file `Vm.cs` in your project.
+It is lightly literate programmed.
+See [here](Forth.Net/Readme.md)
-* See all the suppurted words with `words`.
+* See all the supported words with `words`.
 * Perform a system test with `testsys`.
 Your results should look like at the bottom of this doc.
 * Type `debug` if curious.
 * Type `nforth --help` for less used options.